-K. Denise Rucker Krepp is a homeland security, transportation, and military justice reform expert who began her career as an active duty Coast Guard officer in 1998.
+K. Denise Rucker Krepp is a homeland security, transportation, and sexual assault expert who began her career as an active duty Coast Guard officer in 1998.

-Homeland Security – I helped create the Transportation Security Administration and the Department of Homeland Security.
-As a Congressional staffer, I also wrote DHS' authorizing legislation regarding maritime security, rail, and mass transit security.
+Homeland Security – Helped create the Transportation Security Administration and the Department of Homeland Security.
+Wrote DHS' authorizing legislation regarding maritime security, rail, and mass transit security.

 Voting for Confederate flag violates oath of office

 New York Times [October 21, 2015]

 Coast Guard: Missing Ship Likely Sank

 Transporting oil by rail: Is this a risk to national security?

 Service Academies, Too, Should Have to Publicly Report Sexual Assaults

 The Chronicle of Higher Education [October 29, 2014]